mvann/app-store/implementation_details.md

 	* List of .deb packages ready to be picked up by apt-get for installation
 	* **Packages** file: contains meta information about all packages currently stored in repo
 	* **Release** file: stores current state of the repository (size and hash sums of current content)

+## Webpage
+* The webpage is built using react
+* It uses the template created by create-react-app

+## Webpage Backend and API
+* The webpage backend is written using express and node

+## MongoDB
+* The database is a MongoDB Atlas instance
+* It is controlled through node with mongoose
+* The program uses MongoDB's GridFS to store and retrieve files